oracle/truffleruby/doc/user/interop.md

 ## String conversion

 Ruby strings and symbols are unboxable to Java strings.
-Foreign languages should call `IS_BOXED` to determine this, and `UNBOX` to get the Java string.

-The name in an `INVOKE`, `READ`, or `WRITE` made from Ruby to a foreign language is automatically converted to a Java string from either a Ruby string or a Ruby symbol.
+A call from Ruby to a foreign language using `NEW`, `EXECUTE`, `INVOKE`, or `WRITE`, that has Ruby strings or symbols as arguments, will convert each Ruby string or symbol argument to a Java string.
+You can avoid this conversion for `EXECUTE` using `Truffle::Interop.execute_without_conversion`.

 A call from Ruby to a foreign language using `NEW`, `EXECUTE`, `INVOKE`, `READ`, `WRITE`, or `UNBOX`, that returns a Java string will convert the returned string